mlojek/optilab/README.md

 options:
-  -h, --help            show this help message and exit --aggregate_pvalues   Aggregate pvalues of stat tests against run 0 in each pickle
+  -h, --help            show this help message and exit --aggregate_pvalues   Aggregate pvalues of stat tests against run 0 in each pickle file into
-                        file into one table.
+                        one table.
   --aggregate_stats     Aggregate median and iqr for all processed runs into one table.
   --entries ENTRIES [ENTRIES ...]
                         Space separated list of indexes of entries to include in analysis.
   --hide_outliers       If specified, outliers will not be shown in the box plot.
   --hide_plots          Hide plots when running the script.
   --no_save             If specified, no artifacts will be saved.
-  --raw_values          If specified, y values below tolerance are not substituted by
+  --raw_values          If specified, y values below tolerance are not substituted by tolerance
-                        tolerance value.
+                        value.
   --save_path SAVE_PATH
                         Path to directory to save the artifacts.
 Default is the user's working directory.
+  --siginificance SIGINIFICANCE
+                        Statistical significance of the U tests.
+Default value is 0.05.
   --test_evals          Perform Mann-Whitney U test on eval values.
   --test_y              Perform Mann-Whitney U test on y values.
 ```